joeyhoogerwerf/React-ToDo-App/README.md

 # React-ToDo-App
-A little to-do app build with ReactJS
+A little to-do app build with ReactJS.

+To-do's are saved with local storage.